zbrachinara/quicksweeper-doc/src/player.md

 ## Properties

-A player is an entity with properties, which can either be transient or specific.
-Transient properties apply to the player no matter the gamemode, while specific properties are properties which are added by the gamemode.
+A player is an entity with properties, which can either be global or specific. global properties apply to the player no matter the gamemode, while specific properties are properties which are added by the gamemode.

-The transient events are:
+The global events are:

 * Position: The last known position the cursor takes
 * Board state*: The state of the board the player knows.

 Some examples of specific events include [TODO]

-Similarly, Each player has access to one set of transient controls.
+Similarly, Each player has access to one set of global controls.
 These are:

 * **Directional controls**: The ability to modify their position
 * **Check cell**: The ability to reveal cells